Women's World Para Ice Hockey Championships

-The Women's World Para Ice Hockey Championships, are the world championships for sledge hockey.
+The Women's World Para Ice Hockey Championships, are the world championships for women's sledge hockey.
 They are organized by the International Paralympic Committee through its World Para Ice Hockey subcommittee.

 History

 Prior to the creation of the Women's World Para Ice Hockey Championships, the Women's World Challenge was created in 2022 to expand female participation in Para ice hockey worldwide.
 This tournament acted as a precursor to the Women's World Para Ice Hockey World Championships.
 The first Women's World Para Ice Hockey Championships were held in Dolný Kubín, Slovakia in 2025.
 The United States defeated Canada in the inaugural tournament in 2025.